bblinder/Splunk/CheckRuntimes/README.md

 **Usage**

-To run the script and get information about your system's runtimes, execute:
+To run the script and get information about your system's versions and runtimes, execute:
 ```bash
 python3 main.py
 ```

 **Logging**

-The script uses Python's built-in logging module to provide detailed logs at various levels (INFO, DEBUG, ERROR).
-You can configure the logging level in logger_config.py.
+The scripts uses Python's built-in logging module to provide detailed logs at various levels (INFO, DEBUG, ERROR).
+You can configure the logging level in `logger_config.py`.

 **Error Handling**

-The script includes robust error handling mechanisms using try-except blocks to catch potential exceptions during subprocess execution and registry access (on Windows).
+The scripts includes robust error handling mechanisms using try-except blocks to catch potential exceptions during subprocess execution and registry access (on Windows).

 **Contributing**

 If you wish to contribute to this project, please fork the repository and submit a pull request.

+**Use standard Python libraries** to maintain portability and minimize dependencies.